26TracyNjoroge/wireframing/README.md

 ## Benefits of Wireframing in Software Development
 1. **Enhanced Communication and Collaboration**<br/>
-Wireframes serve as a shared visual language among all stakeholders—developers, designers, clients, and project managers.
+Wireframes serve as a shared visual language among all stakeholders; developers, designers, clients, and project managers.
 They help ensure that everyone has a consistent understanding of the project’s direction.
     **Example:** A wireframe can clarify the layout of a dashboard for a web application, making it easier for team members to discuss features, navigation, and user interactions without ambiguity.

 3. **User-Centric Design**<br/>